 Pros Automatic watch

-The main benefit of automatic watches is that as long as you wear it, you do not have to think about winding it.
+The main benefit of automatic watches is that as long as you wear them, you do not have to think about winding them.
 From the energy that the wrist movements generate, the watch will get enough energy to function and operate perfectly.

 Cons Automatic watch

 By having an automatic watch, you do not interact with the watch in the same way as a manual watch.
 This may prevent you from truly appreciating the craftsmanship and the fine movement that the watch is powered by.